hunterpope03/python-l-system-studio/README.md

 In the following iterations, all of the characters in the resulting string, F + G, are again replaced by the transformation rules for both characters:
 * ###### F + G -> (F + G) + (G + H)

-With more more complex axioms and transformation rules and increased idioms, L-System strings can grow to huge lengths.
+With more more complex axioms and transformation rules and increased iterations, L-System strings can grow to huge lengths.

 ##### Consider exploring Paul Bourke's [L-System Manual](https://paulbourke.net/fractals/lsys/), which was integral in my understanding of the concept.